Weigeltisauridae: Paleobiology

-Weigeltisaurids have been suggested to be arboreal insectivores.
+Weigeltisaurids have been suggested to be arboreal (tree-dwelling) insectivores.
 Their limb morphology was well adapted for grasping tree bark, including vertical tree trunks.
 Due to their limb morphology, they were highly adapted for movement in the trees, and would likely have not been capable of moving quickly or efficiently on the ground.
 The cranial ornamentation may have served a display purpose.